nhpkhanh-lk/cubevn.github.io/tutorial-4.md

 ---

-## この章のまとめ
+## Collect this chapter

-1. コントローラーでFormを定義しました。
+1. I defined Form by Controller
-1. フォームビルダーでフォーム項目を構築しました。
+1. I builded Form Item in Form Builder
-1. フォームビルダーからフォームオブジェクト、そこからビューオブジェクトを取得しました。
+1. I got Form Object from Form Builder, and got View Object from there
-1. フォームのビューオブジェクトをTwigで表示しました。
+1. I displayed View Oject of Form by Twig